 Partial Compliance Equals Partial Protection

-In the majority of instances, workers’ comp providers:
+In most cases, workers’ comp providers:

 - Only give clients a few federal postings, like the OSHA safety poster